Klaus Biesenbach

-Klaus Biesenbach (born 1966) is a German American curator and the museum director.
-He is the Director of the Neue Nationalgalerie, with Berggruen Museum and Scharf-Gerstenberg Collection, as well as the Berlin Museum of Modern Art under construction, Museum des 20.
-Jahrhunderts.
+Klaus Biesenbach (born 1966) is a German-American curator and museum director.
+He is the Director of the Neue Nationalgalerie, with Berggruen Museum and Scharf-Gerstenberg Collection, as well as the berlin modern under construction.

-Previously, he had been serving as the director of The Museum of Contemporary Art, Los Angeles (MOCA), from 2018 to 2021.
+Previously, Biesenbach had been serving as the director of The Museum of Contemporary Art, Los Angeles (MOCA), from 2018 to 2021.
 He is also a former Chief Curator at Large at The Museum of Modern Art in New York City and former director of MoMA PS1.
 He is also the founding director of Kunst-Werke Institute for Contemporary Art (KW) in Berlin, and the Berlin Biennale.

-Early life
+Early life and education

-Biesenbach was born in 1966, in Bergisch Gladbach, West Germany.
-From 1987, he began studying medicine in Munich.
-He moved to Berlin in the mid-1990s, where he shared an apartment with artist Andrea Zittel at one point.
+Biesenbach was born in 1966 in Bergisch Gladbach, West Germany and grew up in a rural setting in Kürten.
+After graduating from high school, he completed a year of alternative civilian service and volunteered at a kibbuz in Israel.

+From 1987, Biesenbach began studying medicine in Munich, on a scholarship provided by the German Academic Scholarship Foundation.
+In the summer of 1989, he visited New York for the first time with the idea that he might transfer schools but instead completed an internship at Paper.
+He moved to Berlin in the mid-1990s.

 Career

 Kunst-Werke Institute for Contemporary Art

 Biesenbach founded Kunst-Werke Institute for Contemporary Art (KW) in Berlin in 1991, as well as the Berlin Biennale in 1996, and remains Founding Director of both entities.
 Under his artistic and executive directorship, KW and the Berlin Biennale were started as self-inventive initiatives and are now federally and state funded institutions.